ravibayyana/Maze/README.md

 # GUI functionality

 - Will read a .csv file and creates a maze.
-Example .csv is added to the project.
+- Maze.csv and NopathMaze.csv are added to the project.
 - A gif is attached on how to use the project.
 All keys used are displayed in the bottom of the gif.

 User Story 1